1. Home

 A common direct reimbursement plan would pay for 100% of the first $100 spent on dental services; 80% of the next $500; and 50% of the next $1,000.

-Choosing a dental insurance plan is an important decision and understanding the different types of dental insurance plans available will make this process easier.
+Choosing a dental insurance plan is an important decision and understanding the different types of dental insurance plans available will make this process easier, and will help you to avoid issues down the road.